Covid 19 - Corona Virus

 Visit our events listing page for Bank Holiday opening.

-- Other times: We are open at other times other than those stated above for pre-booked and regular groups and schools as well as special events and activities as listed on our events page.
+We are open at other times other than those stated above for pre-booked and regular groups and schools as well as special events and activities as listed on our events page.

 - The grounds and playground area are open during museum opening hours unless other times are advertised at specific times of year like school holidays.
 Shoes must be worn at all times on the playground.
 No dogs other than assistance dogs are allowed in the grounds.

-- Entrance: Entrance to the museum is FREE unless a specific charge for certain events and activities is stated.
+- Entrance to the museum is FREE unless a specific charge for certain events and activities is stated.

-- Please note that the times below are opening times for casual/general visitors.
+- Please note that the times above are opening times for casual/general visitors.
 We are available or open at other times for advertised special activities and events, some Bank Holiday Mondays, school holiday activities, school bookings, tours, projects etc. Find out about additional opening times, bank holiday opening or our activities programme and what's on

 - no stiletto heels inside the main house please - we advice flat or low heeled shoes only due to the uneven surfaces and nature of the historic flooring.